Factbox: Republicans who may take on Obama in 2012

 MITT ROMNEY

-Romney, who lost the nomination to John McCain in 2008, has been viewed as the early front-runner, topping recent polls of potential Republican candidates by an average of about 5 percentage points, according to the website Real Clear Politics.
+Romney, 64, who lost the nomination to John McCain in 2008, leads many polls of potential Republican candidates and is viewed as the party's early front-runner.

-He also leads the Republican money race, raising $18.25 million in the second quarter for 2011, more than four times as much as any other contender.
+He declared his candidacy on June 2 after spending months creating a network of supporters and wealthy donors, particularly in early voting states including New Hampshire.
+In May, he raised $10.25 million in Las Vegas in a single day.

-Romney co-founded private equity firm Bain Capital and has pushed his business experience as a way to attack Obama's handling of the struggling U.S. economy.
-Critics say he was a corporate raider who cut jobs.
+Romney, who co-founded private equity firm Bain Capital, has pushed his business experience as a way to attack Obama's handling of the U.S. economy.
+His fortune has been estimated at up to $250 million.
+Critics say he cut jobs as a corporate raider.

-He is also known for righting the scandal-plagued 2002 Salt Lake City Olympics and a fortune estimated at $250 million.
+A former Massachusetts governor, Romney is also known for righting the scandal-plagued 2002 Olympics in Salt Lake City.

-While favored by more traditional pro-business Republicans, Romney is viewed skeptically by some conservatives because he was governor of liberal Massachusetts and is a Mormon, a religion some evangelicals do not consider Christian.

-Fellow Republicans have attacked him because of a healthcare plan he helped develop in Massachusetts that became a model for the Obama healthcare law.
-Romney has defended the state law while attacking the federal version and promising to repeal Obama's plan.
+A vulnerability of his candidacy is the healthcare plan he helped develop in Massachusetts that became a model for the 2010 Obama healthcare law that conservatives want to scrap.
+Romney has defended the state law while attacking the federal version.
+He has said he would repeal Obama's plan.

 MICHELE BACHMANN

-A leader of the Tea Party movement, Bachmann joined the upper tier of candidates after a strong performance in the first major Republican debate on June 13 in New Hampshire.
+A leader of the Tea Party movement, Bachmann has joined the upper tier of candidates after a strong performance in the first major debate on June 13 in New Hampshire.
+She was only 1 point behind first-place Romney in a June 26 Iowa poll.

+Bachmann, 55, is a former tax lawyer who is a conservative both fiscally and socially, and is strongly opposed to gay marriage and abortion.
-A former tax lawyer, Bachmann became the first Republican woman elected to the U.S. House of Representatives from Minnesota in 2006.

-A fiscal, social and religious conservative, Bachmann could benefit if former Alaska Governor Sarah Palin decided not to run, because the two are similar in politics and appeal to many of the same voters.
+In 2006, she became the first Republican woman elected to the U.S. House of Representatives from Minnesota.
+Bachmann has been seen as someone who would benefit if Sarah Palin decided not to run, as the two are similar in politics and appeal to many of the same voters.

-Bachmann has led recent polls in Iowa, where social conservatives are strong, but might struggle in primaries in New Hampshire and Florida, where her strong religious views and uncompromising positions on financial issues may not appeal to more moderate Republicans.
+She is expected to do well at the caucuses in Iowa, where she was born and where conservatives are strong.
+But she might struggle in primaries in New Hampshire and Florida.

-The three-term Texas governor was second in most polls even before announcing that he would enter the race.
-He is seen as a candidate who could bridge divides within the party because he is known for promoting job growth and staunch religious conservatism, and is popular within the Tea Party movement.

 JON HUNTSMAN

-Like Romney, Huntsman is a Mormon.
-The former governor of Utah and member of a wealthy chemicals family is a moderate, which may make it hard for him to win over conservatives who play a big role in the nominating process.
+Like Romney, Huntsman, 51, has roots in Utah and is a Mormon.
+A former governor of Utah, he is a moderate, which may make it hard for him to win over conservatives who play a key role in the nominating process.

 SARAH PALIN